arkworks-rs/r1cs-tutorial/rollup/README.md

 In this chain, an "Account" is a (ID, PubKey, Balance) triple.
 Upon registration, (PubKey, Balance) is stored in a Merkle tree, at the index specified by the identifier.
 For simplicity and efficiency, in this tutorial we support only a fixed number of accounts (say, 256).

+We are foregoing checking for replay protection (sequence numbers) in this example.

 ## Tx processing

 To transfer currency from one account to another, users create transactions, which contain the sender's ID, the receiver's ID, the transaction amount, and a signature on the foregoing with respect to the sender's secret key.
 A transaction is valid if: